goschtl/zope/bluebream/website/docs/v1.0/tutorial2.rst

   URL: http://localhost:8080/mycollector/1
   ...
-  NotFound: Object: <tc.main.ticketcollector.Ticket object at 0x8fe74ac>, name: u'@@index'
+  NotFound: Object: <tc.collector.ticketcollector.Ticket object at 0x8fe74ac>, name: u'@@index'

 This error is raised, because there is no view named ``index`` registered for ``ITicket``.
 This section will show how to create a